-This Planning Proposal is, in part, to facilitate new affordable housing contribution schemes within the city.
-It is also to clarify and streamline current schemes that are in operation under Sydney LEP 2012.
+This Planning Proposal is to clarify and streamline current schemes that are in operation under the Town Centre LEPs.
 This Planning Proposal is the only way to achieve this.

 The Act considers the promotion of the social and economic welfare of the community as one of its objectives.
 In 1999 the Act was amended to specifically include the provision and maintenance of affordable housing as an Object of the Act.